mtriSE/CV-CoverLetter/README.md

 ## Generate my CV (Harvard CV Template):
 The same as generating CV (Academic CV Template), but change the directory to `Harvard CV template` directory and compile the file `ComputerScience.tex`

-_==Note==: I have edit the template a lot to fit my purpose (the format, the line spacing,...), so when you generate `.pdf` from this template in my repository, you will get a very different CV as comparison to the original preview_
+_**Note**: I have edit the template a lot to fit my purpose (the format, the line spacing,...), so when you generate `.pdf` from this template in my repository, you will get a very different CV as comparison to the original preview_

 ---
 ## About CV Template